Water treatment in a container pond:

-- Or use Chlorine Guard which is an eco-friendly liquid treatment of the chlorine, chloramines and heavy metals that can be found in tap water that are harmful to plants, fish and wildlife.
+- Or use Chlorine Guard which is an eco-friendly liquid water treatment of the chlorine, chloramines and heavy metals in tap water harmful to plants, fish and wildlife.

-- Chlorine Guard should be used every time you top up your pond with tapwater throughout the season.
+- Use Chlorine Guard every time you top up your pond with tapwater throughout the season.

 - Include sufficient oxygenating plants in your planting scheme for the size of the container pond so the water will remain fresh and not turn stagnant.

 Inhibit algae growth:

 - Barley Bio Algae Control added throughout the Spring and Summer will help inhibit algae growth.